Tai peoples: Xiān and the port polities

+Lan Na, Sukhothai and Lan Xang

+In their new home the Tai took up the Indic culture of the Mon and the Khmer, and Buddhism above all.
+The Tai kingdom of Lanna was founded in 1259 in what is now northern Thailand, and the Sukhothai Kingdom conventionally in 1238.
+As Sukhothai rose, the principal Lao city-states came increasingly under Tai influence: Muang Sua, also called Xieng Dong Xieng Thong, "the city of flame trees beside the River Dong", on the site of present-day Luang Prabang; and the twin towns of Vieng Chan Vieng Kham, present-day Vientiane and Viengkham.
+Maha Sila Viravong gives a stronger account, in which Sukhothai took Muang Sua in 1271 and the Lao town of Chanthaburi, renaming the latter Vieng Chan Vieng Kham.
+(Note: Xieng Dong Xieng Thong was an alternative name for Muang Sua rather than a Sukhothai renaming of it; the town was renamed Luang Prabang only in the 16th century, for the Phra Bang image.)
+The Tai peoples had firmly established control in areas to the northeast of the declining Khmer Empire.
+After the death of Ram Khamhaeng and amid disputes within Lan Na, both were independent Lao-Tai mandalas until the founding of the kingdom of Lan Xang in 1353.
+The Sukhothai Kingdom and later the Ayutthaya kingdom took the Khmer lands of the upper and central Menam valley and pushed well beyond them.

-Ming dynasty Tai history
+Ming dynasty and Tai history

 During the Ming dynasty in China, attempts were made to subjugate, control, tax, and settle ethnic Han along the lightly populated frontier of Yunnan with Southeast Asia (modern-day Burma, Thailand, Laos, and Vietnam).
 This frontier region was inhabited by many small Tai chieftainships or states as well as other Tibeto-Burman and Mon–Khmer ethnic groups.

 The Ming Shi-lu records the relations between the Ming court in Beijing and the Tai-Yunnan frontier as well as Ming military actions and diplomacy along the frontier.

 First Ming communication with Yunnan (1369)

 The first communication between the Ming dynasty and Yunnan was in a formal "letter of instruction" using ritual language.
 Submission to the Ming was described as part of the cosmological order:

 "From ancient times, those who have been lords of all under Heaven have looked on that which is covered by Heaven, that which is contained by the Earth and that on which the sun and moon shine, and regardless of whether the place was near or far, or what manner of people they are, there was no place for which they did not wish a peaceful land and a prosperous existence.
 It is natural that when China is governed peacefully, foreign countries would come and submit (來附)"…I am anxious that, as you are secluded in your distant places, you have not yet heard of my will.
 Thus, I am sending envoys to go and instruct you, so that you will all know of this" (14 July 1370).